msiemens/tinydb/docs/usage.rst

 -----------

 Congratulations, you've made through the user guide!
-Now go and build something awesome or dive deeper into TinyDB with these ressources:
+Now go and build something awesome or dive deeper into TinyDB with these resources:

 - Want to learn how to customize TinyDB (custom serializers, storages, middlewares) and what extensions exist?
 Check out :doc:`extend` and